On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Introduction

 \subsection{Tate diagram}

-The idea behind the Tate diagram is to decompose a $Q$-spectrum $X$ into computationally simpler pieces: \begin{enumerate} \item Borel completion $X^h$; \item free $Q$-spectrum $X_h$; \item singular spectrum $X^\Phi$; \item Tate spectrum $X^t$; \end{enumerate} which are connected by the following commutative diagram:
+The idea behind the Tate diagram is to decompose a $Q$-spectrum $X$ into computationally simpler pieces: \begin{enumerate} \item Borel completion $X^h$; \item free $Q$-spectrum $X_h$; \item singular spectrum $X^\Phi$; \item Tate spectrum $X^t$, \end{enumerate} which are connected by the following commutative diagram:

 What makes computations by the Tate diagram feasible is that the rows are cofibre sequences and the right-hand square (known as the \emph{Tate square}) is a homotopy pullback.
-Moreover, the coefficients of the spectra appearing in the bottom row may be computed by the \emph{homotopy orbits} and \emph{homotopy fixed points spectral sequences}.
+Moreover, the coefficients of the spectra appearing in the bottom row may be computed by the \emph{homotopy orbit} and \emph{homotopy fixed point} and \emph{Tate spectral sequences}, respectively.
 The foundational work on the Tate diagram is \cite{MR1230773}, where all of the details are discussed.

-The computational strength of the Tate diagram has been proven in various contexts - for example Greenlees use it in \cite{FourApproaches} to compute the coefficients of the Eilenberg-MacLane $Q$-spectrum $\hz$ as an $RO(Q)$-graded ring, Greenlees and Meier compute the coefficients of K-theory with reality $K\mathbb{R}$ in \cite{MR3709655} and Hu and Kriz use it to compute the $Q$-equivariant Steenrod algebra in \cite{MR1808224}.
+The computational strength of the Tate diagram has been proven in various contexts: for example Greenlees used it in \cite{FourApproaches} to compute the coefficients of the Eilenberg-MacLane $Q$-spectrum $\hz$ as an $RO(Q)$-graded ring, Greenlees and Meier computed the coefficients of K-theory with reality $K\mathbb{R}$ in \cite[Section 11]{MR3709655} and Hu and Kriz used it to compute the coefficients of $\hftwo$ and the $Q$-equivariant Steenrod algebra in \cite[Section 6]{MR1808224}.
 It was also used to compute the coefficients of $\hz$ over groups $C_{p^2}$ with $p$ prime by Zeng in \cite{zeng2018equivariant}.